rnag/dataclass-wizard/docs/common_use_cases/serialization_options.rst

 .. code-block:: python3

-    from dataclasses import dataclass
     from typing import Annotated
+    from dataclass_wizard import DataclassWizard
-    from dataclass_wizard import JSONWizard, SkipIf, IS
+    from dataclass_wizard.conditions import SkipIf, IS

-    @dataclass
-    class Example(JSONWizard):
+    class Example(DataclassWizard):
         my_str: Annotated['str | None', SkipIf(IS(None))]  # Skip if `my_str is None`.

 2.2 Using ``skip_if_field`` Wrapper